 What’s the story with data roaming?

-Here’s the crux of it; when it comes to data, mobile operators are allowed to continue to impose fair usage limits under certain circumstances when you're roaming in the EU.
+Here’s the crux of it; when it comes to data, mobile operators are allowed to impose fair usage limits under certain circumstances when you're roaming in the EU.

 Each operator’s policy differs, but if you exceed your pre-determined data roaming limit while abroad, you will still be subject to penalty fees, although they will be capped under EU law.